 These higher interest rates are designed to lower the risk that lenders take on by offering loans or credit cards to less reliable borrowers.

 While there are several different versions of the credit score, the most commonly used version is the FICO score.
 Developed by FICO, formerly Fair Isaac Company, the FICO score is used by many creditors and lenders to decide whether or not to extend credit to you.
 According to myFICO.com, the consumer division of FICO, there are at least 10 different FICO scores used for varying purposes.

 The VantageScore, which was created by the three credit bureaus, is another common credit score.
 Many free credit score services offer the VantageScore 3.0.

 Because some parts of your bill-paying history are more important than others, different pieces of your credit history are given different weights in calculating your credit score.

 Even though the specific equation for coming up with your credit score is proprietary information owned by FICO, we do know what information is used to calculate your score.

-Having different kinds of accounts is favorable because it shows that you have experience managing a mix of credit.
+Credit mix: Having different kinds of accounts is favorable because it shows that you have experience managing a mix of credit.
 This isn’t a significant factor in your credit score unless you don’t have much other information on which to base your score.

+Opening new accounts can hurt your credit score by adding new inquiries to your credit report or lowering your average credit age.
 Open new accounts as you need them, not to simply have what seems like a better mix of credit.

 How to Check Your Credit Score

-Avoid sites that claim to provide a free credit score, but if any of them mention a trial subscription or ask for your credit card information, chances are you'll be charged in a few days if you don't take some action to stop the trial.
+Avoid sites that claim to provide a free credit score if they mention a trial subscription or ask for your credit card information.
+You may be charged within a few days if you don't take some action to stop the trial.